 In Intro to Police Studies, Dr. David Licate requires you to engage with police officers through ride-alongs, observing specialized units, and interviewing officers.

-Our program requires you complete at least one internship.
+BS in Criminology and Criminal Justice requires you complete at least one internship, but we encourage you to participate in an internship no matter which degree you are seeking.
 Internships are a major asset to employment after graduation.
 Our established internship program can place locally and nationally, including Washington D.C.

 Placements include, but not limited to: